 While raising his family in Hollywood, Steve had a career as a cinematographer and actor from 1984 to 2001, producing documentaries and performing in over a hundred television productions and dozens of films.

 In 2003, Meadows became a volunteer at Mother Teresa’s Home for the Dying and Destitute in Lima, Peru, and a relief worker the following year after the Tsunami in Sri Lanka, where he supervised the construction of over two-hundred homes for disaster victims.
 He also volunteers in the Emergency Room at Cedars-Sinai Medical Center in Los Angeles.

-Now retired, Steve spends his time building stuff, volunteering, dabbling in art and developing new ideas to benefit the less fortunate.
+Now retired, Steve spends his time building stuff, writing books and screenplays, volunteering, dabbling in art and developing new ideas to benefit the less fortunate.

 Like others with an eclectic life, he’s written a book.
 The first edition is free to read on the Web.

 “I have found it.
 I will not tell you how, as you would not believe me.
 Just know that I have.
 The answers.
 To why and where we are, and where we go; where we are from and our purpose.
 This discovery took a lifetime, but the knowledge was always there and is within us all.
 It’s alarmingly simple when you realize that these truths are inherited since the dawn of mankind and continue to evolve if we simply explore our consciousness and the depths obtainable.
 But this collective consciousness is not exclusive to human beings.
 It is the very fabric of the Universe.

 The consciousness of light is half of the Universe.
 It is what we are able to see and touch, if even with electromagnetic hands.
 By some, it may be called the consciousness of Good.
 But just as surely as there is dark matter in the Universe, there is dark consciousness.
 That darkness permeates those that choose to allow it.
 For without the dark, there is no light.